Are Tampons Bad For You and What Are the Real Dangers?

 Most conventional tampons and pads are made of a blend of cotton and synthetic rayon.
 Cotton carries its own risk of pesticide residue which may be harmful.
 While synthetic rayon, which is cheaper to produce than pure cotton, has a higher absorbency rate.
 But the fact that it absorbs so well is also what makes it so dangerous.
 According to WebMD:

 While this is very rare, it still is a possibility.
 Especially if you leave your tampon in for too long.
-Why else would your pack of tampons come with a TSS warning?
+Have you ever noticed the TSS warning that comes with your pack of tampons?

 Are Tampons Bad for You?